mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/configure-azure-infrastructure-provider/index.md

 ### Configuring an Azure infrastructure provider

-Before you configure an Azure Infrastructure Provider it's necessary to [install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
+Before you configure an Azure Infrastructure Provider you must [install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

 #### Create a new set of credentials using CLI commands